google-deepmind/bsuite/README.md

 for analysis using the notebook, without any constraints on the structure of agents or algorithms.

+We collate all of the results and analysis in a pre-made jupyter notebook [bit.ly/bsuite-colab](https://bit.ly/bsuite-colab).

 ## Getting started

 If you are new to `bsuite` you can get started in our